VFPX/Log4VFP/README.md

 Log4NET uses a configuration file to determine how, where, and when to log.
 I won't go into detail on this because it's discussed at great length in the Log4NET documentation.
 We'll just look at some common use cases.

-Here's the content of compact.config that comes with Log4VFP:
+Here's the content of compact.config that comes with Log4VFP (this is also the content of log4net.config used by the wrapper class if it creates that file):

 ```
 <configuration>